I didn’t travel to Indonesia for these photos of the Umbrella Cockatoo, where they originated. I walked down the street to my neighbor’s house.

 When we first moved to our home, my daughter, Chelle, talked to her and saw all her birds.

-When teaching photography one-on-one to a student at my house, I was trying to create some things we could photograph around the neighborhood.
+When teaching photography one-on-one to a student at my house, I tried to create some things we could photograph around the neighborhood.
 We ran into her and asked when we were out photographing the fall colors.

-I think the one thing that keeps most photographers from ever getting better is the fear of talking to people.
+I think the one thing keeping most photographers from getting better is their fear of talking to people.

-It is much easier to walk outside and look for nature shots than to walk next door and say hello to your neighbor.
+Walking outside and looking for nature shots is much easier than walking next door and saying hello to your neighbor.

-While nature photos can be stunning, I don’t think any pictures from my yard were as exciting to look at until I talked to my neighbor.
-By taking the time to get to know my neighbor, I discovered something much more exotic than I would expect to find when I travel the world, but it was just next door.
+While nature photos can be stunning, I don’t think any pictures from my yard were as exciting until I talked to my neighbor.
+By getting to know my neighbor, I discovered something much more exotic than I would expect to find when I travel the world, but it was just next door.

 Have you met your neighbors and found out what their hobbies are or what they do for work?
 Maybe your best pictures have been in your neighborhood all this time, and you were too scared to talk to people to find out.